vga101/gaiasky/docs/Graphics-performance.rst

 image after it has been rendered) take a toll on the graphics card and can be disabled.

+.. hint:: Disable the **light glow** effect for a significant performance boost in low-end graphics cards

 -  The **bloom** is not very taxing on the GPU.
 -  The **lens flare** effect is a bit harder on the GPU, but most modern cards should be able to handle it with no problems.